 Parental responsibilities in some cases affect the ability to complete a program of study in accordance with its regular schedule.
 This problem predominantly affects women.
-The study regulations applicable in the individual faculties provide for a number of possibilities of applying for re-scheduling of examinations, repeating semesters etc. These are standard solutions for students and the doctoral community at large
+The study regulations applicable in the individual faculties provide for a number of possibilities of applying for re-scheduling of examinations, repeating semesters etc. These are standard solutions relating to the student community at large.